Focusing outreach activities to reach the target groups

 What we did.

 Our core recruitment activities aim to engage, support and encourage young people, parents and their teachers to pursue STEM education pathways and STEM careers in transport.
 Our approach is focused on improving the overall diversity of our workforce in line with the Mayor’s manifesto as well as the Department for Transport Skills Strategy.
-That’s why we have embarked on an outreach schools engagement programme that spans some of the most disadvantaged schools and boroughs in London.
+That’s why we have embarked on a 'Moving Forward' schools engagement programme that spans some of the most disadvantaged schools and boroughs in London.
 As part of our journey to increase STEM careers, we are developing key partnerships with schools, highlighting opportunities to benefit from our curriculum rich opportunities from year 7 through to year 13 and how this links to our apprenticeships.

 What we learned.